Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 and deal 50.0% damage to the Ice Veil just before *Endless Ice Age* resolves.
 As a result, the damage check is to get the Ice Veil below 50.0% HP.

+If all goes well, an ice necklace will briefly appear on the ground next to the Usurper of Frost, which will be quickly absorbed.

+Stack south to prepare for the next phase- the Usurper of Frost will do one raid-wide (called *Junction*) and reveal herself to be Mitron before possessing Gaia and turning her into the Oracle of Darkness.

 ---

 ## Frequently Asked Questions